serock/secure-boot-scripts/docs/example-dell-windows.md

 ### KEK certificate

-The one KEK certificate was not changed by following the *Mitigation deployment guidelines*.
+The one and only KEK certificate was not changed by following the *Mitigation deployment guidelines*.

 ```
 Version: 3 (0x2)